 Here’s an example:

-Hybrid classes offer students a great alternative to traditional classes OR online classes–but are they right for you?
+While hybrid classes offer students a great alternative to solely traditional or online classes, they are also not right for everyone.
+Here are some benefits and downsides to both.

-As a balance between traditional and online learning, hybrid classes offer a number of unique benefits that you wouldn’t get with other course structures.
+As a balance between traditional and online learning, hybrid classes offer several unique benefits that you wouldn’t get with other course structures.

 Every student learns differently.
 Hybrid classes lend themselves to various styles, as it allows students to learn audibly (through lectures and recorded material), visually (through slides and presentations usually included in the class), or in a hands-on way by collaborating with classmates during the designated in-class time.
 Those that do well in lectures and discussions get to enjoy the type of environment where they excel, while students who like to have more time to process the information without distractions and interruptions also have the opportunity to do so.

-One of the main draws of any online learning opportunity is the amazing amount of flexibility that they offer students when it comes to scheduling.
-Hybrid classes do require time spent face to face, but the amount of time in the classroom is significantly less than traditional classes, allowing students to balance work, a social life, extra curricular activities, or even attending office hours for other classes.
+The main draw of any online learning opportunity is the amazing amount of flexibility offered to students.
+Especially when it comes to scheduling.
+Hybrid classes do require time spent face to face, but the amount of time in the classroom is significantly less than in traditional classes, allowing students to balance work, a social life, extracurricular activities, or even attending office hours for other classes.